Cardhu distillery: 'Pure malt' controversy

 In December 2003, parent company Diageo caused controversy by halting the production of Cardhu single malt and replacing it with a blended malt which they labelled a 'pure malt' using the same bottle design and label as its single malt.
 The decision by Diageo angered both consumers and other whisky producers who were worried that the single malt image would be damaged.
 Diageo responded to the criticism by agreeing to change the label style and colour of their pure malt in order to avoid consumer confusion.
 Sales of Cardhu pure malt dropped substantially due to the change.

-Cardhu single malt

 Cardhu recommenced producing a single malt in 2006.
 Cardhu single malt is 40% ABV.